laguayo/leoaguayo-blog/source/_posts/2013-05-24-brz-scraper.md

 {% img center /images/subaru-dealer.png 485 300 Subaru Dealer %}

-So my engineering mind went into hyperactive mode.
-I planned it out, I would just scrape all the Subaru dealers nearby or even in the same state and index all their inventory then just call up those that met my criteria and I would have my new car.
+I had a plan, I would just scrape all the Subaru dealers nearby or even in the same state and index all their inventory then just call up those that met my criteria and I would have my new car.

-Also conveniently I wanted an excuse to learn a new language, a fellow colleague once commented, {% blockquote %} if you want to scrape a site use python, it’s really easy{% endblockquote... %}So I did, I've never used python before so I decided why not learn python and find a new car all in one go and I did.
-This is where the coding starts, if you don't care skip ahead to the ending.
+Also conveniently I wanted an excuse to learn a new language, a fellow colleague once commented, {% blockquote %} if you want to scrape a site use python, it’s really easy{% endblockquote... %} I've never used python before so I decided why not learn python and find a new car all in one go and I did.

 <!-- more -->